Kim Janey facts for kids

 COVID-19 pandemic in Boston

-Janey took office amid the COVID-19 pandemic in Boston.
+Janey took office amid the COVID-19 pandemic.

 Ahead of assuming the position of acting mayor, Janey selected Omar Boukili to serve as her senior advisor on COVID-19 response and strategic initiatives.